 The application process is the same.
 We’ll check that your application meets our requirements of our Allocations policy, then pass it on to the property manager.
 They will contact you by email with an offer.

-This relates to: CB1; The Railyard; the YMCA; Sedley Court; and The Forum.
+This relates to: CB1, The Railyard, the YMCA and Sedley Court.
 You may need to pay an administration fee to cover things such as reference checks and contracts.
 This fee is generally non-refundable.

-If you’re going to be studying nursing, midwifery or operating department practice, you may be able to apply for NHS hospital accommodation close to your placement.
+If you’re going to be studying nursing, midwifery or operating department practice, you may be able to apply for NHS hospital accommodation closer to your placement.

 If you’re eligible then yes, you can apply for a room.

 If you’d like to live in university accommodation during the next academic year, apply in early January.
 Spaces are limited.
 If you want to move in part way through the academic year, please contact us to find out if rooms are available.

 Anglia Ruskin is home to students from all over the UK and the world, so you’ll live with people from a wide variety of backgrounds.
 University accommodation is interfaith, mixed gender and culturally diverse.
 We promote a tolerant, socially diverse community.